 Students from other CLGS institutions may use our library materials within the confines of the Law Library, but may not check material out.

-The CLGS colleges are: American International College; Bay Path College; Elms College; Holyoke Community College; Springfield College; Springfield Technical Community College; Western New England University; and Westfield State University.
+The CLGS colleges are: American International College; Bay Path University; Elms College; Holyoke Community College; Springfield College; Springfield Technical Community College; Western New England University; and Westfield State University.

 Tours and orientation sessions may be arranged by contacting the Head of Research Services at 413-782-1459.